smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 ![Image of JSHint results](assets/images/readme_images/jshint_results.png)

 * The undefined variable M on line 3 can be ignored.
-This is referring ot the M.AutoInit(); This can be ignored as this was taken directly from the the Materialize documents.
+This is referring ot the M.AutoInit(); This can be ignored as this was taken directly from the the Materialize documents so the JS code is written correctly.
 Auto Init allows you to initialize all of the Materialize Components with a single function call.
 It is important to note that you cannot pass in options using this method.

 <hr>